-Review of the literature and discussion with defense acquisition scholars and practitioners interested in schedules reveals a fundamental distinction in the concept of weapons system development schedules.
-The first group focuses on the time it takes to develop a weapon system (Drezner & Smith, 1990; Pugh, 1987; Rothman, 1987; Tyson et al., 1989; Van Atta et al., 2015).
-This is the most prevalent research focus driven by the concern in the length of time necessary to field systems.
+Review of the literature and discussion with defense acquisition scholars and practitioners interested in schedules reveal a fundamental distinction in the concept of weapons system development schedules.
+The first group focuses on the time it takes to develop a weapon system (Drezner & Smith, 1990; Pugh, 1987; Rothman, 1987; Tyson, Nelson, & Om, 1989; Van Atta, Kneece, Patterson, & Hermes, 2015).
+This is the most prevalent research focus, and is driven by the concern in the length of time necessary to field systems.
 This emphasis identifies schedule as a problem of technology maturity, cost overruns, cost estimating, budget formulation, and the time it takes to deliver weapons to the field.
-One of the aims of this aspect of schedule research is identify ways to reduce the time necessary to field systems.
+One of the aims of this aspect of schedule research is to identify ways to reduce the time necessary to field systems.

-The second interest and the one pursued in this research agenda asks the question, why did it take so long?
+The second interest and the one pursued in this research agenda asks the question, why did development take so long?
 This approach, focused on the mechanics of the system development, explores the issues of realism in creating and executing weapons system development schedules.
 For schedule creation, we focus on the schedule development process, task duration estimation, and the fundamentals of the Critical Path and Program Evaluation Review Technique (CPM/PERT).
 For schedule execution, we examine the reasons the established schedule is overrun.
-Instead, we concentrate on the challenges of bureaucracy, high-tech, technological complexity, and maturity and ultimately accept that serendipity has a role to play in the development of advanced weapons systems.
+To this end, we concentrate on the challenges of bureaucracy and technological complexity and maturity and ultimately accept that serendipity has a role to play in the development of advanced weapons systems.
 Thus, we accept the fact that acquisition programs take longer to complete.
-Instead, we are interested in examining the details and decisions of weapon system development, and how those details and decisions can affect the dynamics reflected in program execution length.1
+We are therefore interested in examining the details and decisions of weapon system development and how those details and decisions can affect the dynamics reflected in program execution length.

 In order to effectively examine the creation and execution of schedule, we use three main approaches.
 The first is a systems approach emphasizing the dynamics of both schedule creation and execution.
 This systems approach is based in part on the idea that planning, scheduling, and project execution must be examined as a system-that the project or program does not consist of separate and unrelated variables (Senge, 2006).
-The second approach uses the case study approach.
+The second approach uses the case study method.
 Because of its interest and size, our current efforts examine the F-35.
 Our case study approach uses a mixed-methods analysis using data, interviews, and qualitative analysis of program reports.
-Finally, we have been examining schedule through a quantitative approach through earned value management.
+Finally, we have been examining schedule through a quantitative approach: using earned value management.